ljay79/jira-tools/README.md

 gulp deploy --test
 gulp deploy-test
 ```
 Both commands above will use the test config file.
-The second task being a shortcut to avoid entering the parameter/
+The second task being a shortcut to avoid entering the parameter.

 ### Pulling changes back from your Google project